msft-mirror-aosp/platform.external.autotest/docs/user-doc.md

 You should ‘workon’ and always cros_workon start all ebuilds that have files that you touched.
-If you’re interested in a particular file/directory, that is installed in `/build/$board/usr/local/autotest/` and would like know which package has provided that file, you can use equery:
+If you’re interested in a particular file/directory, that is installed in `/build/$board/usr/local/build/autotest/client/site_tests/foo_bar/foo_bar.py` and would like know which package has provided that file, you can use equery:

 ```
+# Note you must ensure /build/${board} prefix is not included in the query
-$ equery-$board belongs /build/${board}/usr/local/autotest/client/site_tests/foo_bar/foo_bar.py
+$ equery-$board belongs /usr/local/build/autotest/client/site_tests/foo_bar/foo_bar.py
  * Searching for <filename> ...
 chromeos-base/autotest-tests-9999 (<filename>)
 ```

-DON’T forget to do equery-$board.
+DON’T forget to do `equery-$board`.
 Just equery will also work, only never return anything useful.
+Also if you have not run `build_packages` for `$board` this will not work.

 As a rule of thumb, if you work on anything from the core autotest framework or shared libraries (anything besides